PaddyMurphy/riverflow/README.md

 # vuejs-riverflow

-Vue.js based riverflow app

 Testing out vuejs for the first time by converting on old jquery based app.
-Select a river to get the latest flow in cubic feet per second along with a 7-day graph, paddling description, and saved history of searches.
+Displays a table of rivers in Texas is kayaking information: current cfs, rising/falling, whitewater class, description, and 7-day graph of cfs.

 This publishes to docs/ for gh-pages.
 [View the app](https://mountaindrawn.com/riverflow/#/).